yuanwu2017/llm-d-infra/quickstart/examples/wide-ep-lws/README.md

 ## Overview

 - This example demonstrates how to deploy DeepSeek-R1-0528 using vLLM's P/D disaggregation support with NIXL in a wide expert parallel pattern with LeaderWorkerSets
-- This "path" has been validated on a Cluster with 16xH200 GPUs split across two nodes with infiniband networking
+- This "path" has been validated on a Cluster with 16xH200 GPUs split across two nodes with InfiniBand networking

 > WARNING: We are still investigating and optimizing performance for other hardware and networking configurations

 In this example, we will demonstrate a deployment of `DeepSeek-R1-0528` with:

 - 1 DP=8 Prefill Workers
-- 2 DP=4 Decode Worker
+- 2 DP=4 Decode Workers

 ## Installation